-Without a doubt, a pivotal part of the experience is the bar keep.
-And here in Boston we have exceptional affection for our bartenders.
+Without a doubt, a pivotal part of the experience is the barkeep.
+And here in Boston, we have exceptional affection for our bartenders.
 Perhaps it is because Bostonians make you earn their love (which is then eternal).
-And so, when you’re finally in with the bartender, there is a certain triumph.
+And so, when you’re finally in with the bartender, there is an absolute triumph.
 Perhaps, it is also because we take our bars so seriously.
 And why wouldn’t we?
 We lay claim to one of the world’s most famous bars led by the world’s best bartender.
 Yeah, so what if we’re talking about the TV show Cheers, and that the bartender, Sam Malone, is a fictional character.
 “Do you want to make something of it?”, said in our best Carla Tortelli voice.

 (Click on the name of each Restaurant to visit their website.)

 If you’re Del Frisco’s of Boston, you’re pretty happy right now.
 Vibrant life has sprouted in Boston’s Seaport district from the warmth of the sun, despite what little rain has fallen.
 The ocean sparkles during the day and glows at night, beckoning all those who love steak, fun, and a great view.
 And then there’s that bourbon molasses-glazed bacon appetizer (excuse us while we wipe the drool from our chin).
 Try that with a rib-eye!
 If the view and slab of bacon didn’t seal the deal as one of our favorite spots, then it has to be the staff.
 There’s a camaraderie among the group that circles behind the bar and they remind us of that aforementioned fictional Beacon Hill bar.